KaiPereira/portfolio/src/lib/posts/juice.md

 Now paying for stuff is pretty convenient in China!
 You can usually do everything through Alipay, you just scan the businesses QR code, pick what you want, and just order everything through the app, you can even translate all the Chinese to English!

-I kid you not, this is also the best bubble I've ever and will ever have in my life.
+This is the best bubble tea I've ever and will ever have in my life.
 I'm telling you they juice the fruit right in front of you, the pearls are fresh as can be, and the serving sizes are huge.
 Best part is, it costs less than $2 for an absolutely huge drink!!!
 Unbelievable.

-So I walk back with my friends and we chill in the lobby, I'm kind of vibing while working on some PCB's with others working on their games, being in China really felt peaceful, even though you were in one of the largest cities on earth.
+So I walk back with my friends and we chill in the lobby, I'm kind of vibing while working on some PCB's with others working on their games, being in China really felt peaceful, even though you were in one of the busiest cities on earth.

 Now before I went to sleep, I needed to charge my devices!
-Now this was something I was prepared for, but haven't really experiences.
+Now this was something I was prepared for, but haven't really experienced.
 The plugs are just like completely different, so you need to have an adapter for everything.
-Also the plugs aren't like properly grounded, so like the metal chassis on my laptop would like crackle a bit when you touched it, it was very interesting...
+Also the plugs aren't like properly grounded, so the metal chassis on my laptop would like crackle a bit when you touched it, it was very interesting...

 I woke up on day 3 with a beautiful sunrise, and made my way out for breakfast.
-I saw [Zach](https://zachlatta.com/), the founder of Hackclub along the way, this was my second time meeting him, the first being on the Boreal Express, and it's just so cool when you unexpectedly meet people you saw on the other side of the world!
-He's one of the most interesting, down-to-earth people you'd ever meet, so we had a little chat and then parted ways because he was definitely a bit tired.
+I saw [Zach](https://zachlatta.com/), the founder of Hackclub along the way!
+This was my second time meeting him, the first being on the Boreal Express, and it's just so cool when you unexpectedly meet people you saw on the other side of the world!
+He's one of the most interesting, down-to-earth people you'd ever meet, so we had a little chat and then parted ways because he was definitely a bit tired from his travels.

 We had to wake up a bit earlier today, because each group was going to get out and do some different activities.
 Our group decided to go out to this huge strip mall called Nanjing Road!

-We took a 20 minute railroad journey to get to the shopping street, and as soon as I got out, I couldn't help but feel like an ant in a city of giants.
-This was one of the most expansive malls I've ever seen in my life, hundreds of towering buildings caved around this huge pavilion.
+We took a 20 minute railroad to get to the shopping street, and as soon as I got out, I couldn't help but feel like an ant in a city of giants.
+This was one of the most expansive malls I've ever seen in my life, hundreds of towering buildings caved around this ginormous pavilion.

 We were allotted about an hour to explore the area, and my friend needed to fix his phone, so we went to an Apple store!
 While my friend was getting some help, me and another friend went to get a drink, because it was absolutely beaming outside, probably around 35 degree's celsius!